Strategies to Deliver a Low Carbon Future

-At Tetra Tech, our sustainability and energy teams are working actively with policymakers and advocacy groups to create the conditions that will facilitate major change.
+At Tetra Tech, our sustainability and energy teams are working actively with policymakers to create the conditions that will facilitate major change.
 We’re working to develop a Living Building Pilot program in Portland, similar to the program already launched in Seattle, which incentivizes renewable and regenerative building design.
 In Seattle, our energy group is working with the state of Washington to push what is already considered one of the strictest building design codes in the U.S. to enforce greater levels of sustainability and resiliency in new and existing buildings.
 Our energy group in Los Angeles is working with the California Energy Commission and its state-approved software development team on revisions and enforcement measures to California’s energy code.
 They are also working with the state’s investor-owned utilities (PG&E, SoCal Edison, etc.) and Department of Energy on creating test procedures and efficiency standards on various HVAC equipment.

 The incredible minds within our industry hold the answers to the major problems we face.
 But it’s only through this kind of direct advocacy that any kind of meaningful change can happen.
 The path to mitigating climate change is a hard one to cut, but the necessary steps are beginning now.

 Performance has always been associated with a building’s energy usage and water usage—and is generally measured by how well it conserves resources.
 But climate change has altered that definition.
 A building’s carbon emissions are now the most vital metric in determining its performance, and the most effective path to achieving this new level of high-performance building design is through lowering its embodied carbon.